J-Wall/camfi/README.md

 ```
 $ camfiannotate via_annotation_project_file.json \
     --o autoannotated.json \
+    --model release \
     --crop=0,0,4608,3312 \  # To crop out trailcamera info overlay
     --device cuda \
     --backup-device cpu \
     --score-thresh 0.4
 ```

-This will annotate all the images in the input VIA project file, outputting a new VIA project file.
+This will annotate all the images in the input VIA project file using the release model, outputting a new VIA project file.
 The above options tell `camfiannotate` to crop the images before running inference on them, and to use cuda (a GPU) to run the inference.
 By setting `--backup-device cpu`, we tell the annotator to run inference on the CPU for images with fail on the GPU due to memory constraints (inference on images with lots of motion blurs in them takes up more memory).
 Finally, only annotations which have a score of at least 0.4 will be output.
 For model validation, it is recommended to set this to 0.
 Besides, you can always filter these later, for example:

 ```
 $ camfi filter \